-Eligibility: Undergraduate and graduate students preparing for careers in geriatric nursing and/or services.
-Degree seeking, 3.25 GPA.
+Eligibility: Undergraduate and graduate students preparing for careers in geriatric nursing and/or services; degree-seeking, with a 3.25 cumulative GPA.
 Financial need is not a factor.
 U.S. citizen and resident of Illinois.
 Enrolled for at least six hours (graduate) or nine hours (undergraduate).

-How to apply: Prepare letter of interest and eligibility to deans for consideration.
+Apply to: Prepare letter of interest and eligibility to dean of CHP for consideration.

-Selection: The deans will select qualified candidates whose applications/nominations they will forward to GSU's Office of Financial Aid.
-The winner will be notified by Sept.
+Selection: The dean will select qualified candidates and forward them to the Office of Financial Aid.
+The winner will be notified after Sept.
 1.